QuinnContaldi/ChapterOne/README.md

 the design becomes more flexible, reusable, and extensible, all while promoting clean and maintainable code.

 # A Message from Northstar
 ## "Thankyou for reading!
-I cant wait to see you in chapter world!
+I cant wait to see you in the next chapter!
 Have fun being epic with OOP!"
 ![Northstar the awesome amazing cute catgirl](Images/Catgirl.png)